urnaam/nutridb/readme.txt

     ./sr24.sh

-  This will take a long time - 30 min or so on my laptop.
+  This will take a long time - 30 min. or so on my laptop.

 6. Use ADB to install the DB on the SD-card of your phone or emulator.